 It is said that as an Astromancer advances in his field and comes ever closer to Azyr, his eyes turn wholly blue and glow with a soft light.
-Chapter IV: The Imperial Colleges of Magic

 While the Magisters give the impression of knowing everything before people say anything, this is not, in fact, the case.
 They know when people are about to speak, but not always what they are about to say.
 It is, therefore, possible to surprise them.
 Astromancers tend to be dreamers and are very scholarly.
 The shifting possibilities of the future have more relevance and are more real to them to them than is the present.